-- 1. Cheating is defined as any actual or attempted act that is undertaken with the intention to gain unfair advantage on coursework, assessments, or examinations that include but not limited to: - a.
-The unauthorized possession and/or use of any electronic devices during inclass assessments or examinations including but not limited to mobiles, headsets, tablets, calculators, and smartwatches. - b.
-Sharing, soliciting information verbally, copying the work of another student, or intentionally allowing another student to copy from one's own coursework, assessment, or examination paper. - c.
-Submitting coursework for credit in more than one course without obtaining the prior written approval of the instructors. - d.
-Submitting coursework that was previously submitted for another course even in instances in which the student is repeating the course without obtaining the prior written approval of the instructors. - e.
-Falsifying the results/findings of the research - f.
-Falsifying citations and references - 2.
-Plagiarism is defined as misrepresenting someone else's ideas or work without as one's own by not acknowledging the original ownership and source.
-Plagiarism includes but is not limited to using parts or all of an idea, word, sentence, diagram, artwork without proper citation even if minor or major changes have been applied to the original (including paraphrasing).
+- 1) Cheating: is defined as any actual or attempted act that is undertaken with the intention to gain unfair advantage on coursework, assessments, or examinations that include but not limited to - a) The unauthorized possession and/or use of any electronic devices during in-class assessment and examinations such as mobiles, headsets, tablets, calculators, and smartwatches, and other devices. - b) Sharing, soliciting information verbally, copying the work of another student, or intentionally allow another student to copy from one's own coursework, assessment, or examination paper. - c) Submitting coursework for credit in more than one course without acknowledging that it has already been published or submitted and assessed in the same course, another course. - d) Any violation of examination guidelines stipulated in the exam instruction sheet and examination hall. - e) Impersonating another student's identity in class attendance, coursework submission, or examinations. - 2) Plagiarism: is defined as misrepresenting someone else's ideas or work without acknowledging the original ownership and source.
+Plagiarism includes but is not limited to using parts or all of an idea, word, sentence, diagram, artwork without proper citation even if minor or major changes have been applied to the original work.
+The plagiarism may take many the following forms: - a) Purchasing a complete or partial assignment from a person, repository, or organization. - b) Acquiring answers or information from artificial intelligence tools. - c) Sharing work and/or answers with other people. - d) Translating the work from one language to another without proper citation and references. - e) Perform any unauthorized collaboration. - 3) Fabrication or Falsification, representing evidence, results, data, or information that is included in student work in a way that is inaccurate or deceptive with the purpose to mislead the evaluator.
+This Fabrication includes: - a) Submitting false or fraudulent information including transcripts, test scores, medical reports identify cation papers, etc. - b) Intentionally misrepresenting facts, related to situations and/or individuals for the purpose of inflicting harm and/or personal gain including fabricated grievances. - c) Gaining access to unauthorized information and/or material and failure to report knowledge of such access gained personally or by other students.